tim-hellhake/flic-button-adapter/README.md

 # flic-button-adapter
-Flic button adapter for the [Mozilla WebThings gateway](https://iot.mozilla.org).
+Flic button adapter for [WebThings Gateway](https://github.com/WebThingsIO/gateway).

 Bridges the flic daemon to the gateway so it can interact with Flic buttons.